MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 ## Use cases

-Let us go through the following use cases to understand how to plan different types of apps for Teams mobile:
+You can go through the following use cases to understand how to plan different types of apps for Teams mobile:

 <br>